By Jennifer Kaciuba

 “Hey, guys, shut up”.
-When they fought it would make my high a million times worse.
-I realize we weren’t even smoking yet but I didn’t want to start out bad because of these two assholes.
+I hated when they would start to fight, it would make my high a million times worse.
+I realize that we weren’t even smoking yet but this means that my high would ultimately start out bad and I didn’t want it to be because of these two assholes.

 Natalie broke up all our bud and carefully put it into the cigar paper.
 While she rolled it back up her tiny fingers looked like a cigarette roller.
 When she licked the brown paper to seal the cigar closed I wondered what it tasted like.
-I thought maybe that’s why she wanted grape and not strawberry.
-She took her lighter after she clicked it and lightly licked the whole thing with the flame.
+I thought maybe that’s why she wanted grape and not straw- berry.
+She took her lighter after she clicked it and lightly lit the whole thing on fire.
 She lit it just enough that it was sealed closed.
 I looked at her while she held our blunt in the air.
-Her luminous eyes reflected the moonlight.
-Then she lit the blunt and sucked in the smoke, her mouth making this tiny o shape and once again her eyes glimmered..
+The luminosity in her eyes that reflected the moonlight showed that Natalie was proud.

 “Hit this, you have got to fucking hit this dude”.
 I looked at Natalie; smoke cascaded down her chin then down her neck, making a waterfall as it melted into her purple shirt.
-She held out her right hand holding the perfectly rolled joint.
-She made the okay symbol with her two fingers.
+She held out her right hand holding the per- fectly rolled joint.
+Her fingers formed together creating the okay symbol with her two fingers.

 “Don’t be a bitch.”
 She looked at me with deer eyes, the kind that had been stopped in headlights.
-After one hit her pupils had become dilated so bad that the white in her eyes swam into the black.
+After one hit her pupils had become di- lated so bad that the white in her eyes swam into the black.
 Her eyes were one color, and blended in with the dark sky.
-I leaned forward to grab the blunt.
+I leaned forward to grab the rolled up brown blunt in front of me.
 I made my fingers in the shape of a v, the way I do when I smoke a cigarette.
 I placed it perfectly in-between my first finger and middle finger.
-I put the end with the hole for inhaling up to my mouth and as I breathed and I imagined every one of my brain cells popping like balloons with every igniting drag I took.
+I put the end with the hole for inhaling up to my mouth and as I breathed in I watched the bright fire ember at the other end of the blunt incinerate.
+I imagined every one of my brain cells popping like balloons with every igniting drag I took.
 My eyes widened and I wanted to breathe it in again longer, hold the air in my lungs longer.
 I didn’t want the feeling, or the taste to leave my body.
 I wanted to hold on to it all at that very moment.

 “Good ass shit right?
 Fuck Jess, tell me that isn’t some good ass shit”.
-Natalie was perseverating over the fact that her twenty dollars was put to good use.
+Natalie was hung up on the fact that her twenty dollars was put to good use.
 She went on and on, beating the same dead horse about the quality weed we had just bought a few hours before.